weaversa/cryptol-course/labs/SAW/SAW.md

 ✅  The goal was verified!
 ```

-# Pointers, Arrays, and Structs

-// There are many subsections to this section... does it seem cluttered or unorganized?

-## Pointers and Arrays
+# Pointers and Arrays

-We'll begin by writing a function that given two arrays adds the
+We'll begin by writing a function that given two arrays of a common fixed size, say five, adds the
 second to the first.
-One way to write this is to write a function that
+One way to accomplish this is to pass in the two arrays, mutate the first
-just mutates the first array and returns nothing:
+and return nothing:

 ```C
 void addRow5Mutate(uint32_t a[5], uint32_t b[5]) {